 THE CRAIG SCHOOL | 3RD GRADE | IRVINE, CA

-Third grade is when the gap between what your child knows and what they can consistently produce first becomes visible.
-That's not a willpower problem.
+Third grade is when the gap between what your child knows and what they can produce first becomes visible.
+It's not a willpower problem.
 It's an environment problem.
-The Craig School was built specifically for students with ADHD, ASD, and executive functioning challenges.
-Not as an accommodation.
-As the design.

 No pressure.
 No commitment.
 Just a real conversation about your child.